12-VidE/annotate-audio/README.md

 ### Road-Map

-1. Add i18n support
+1. Allow hotkeys inside input text box
 2. Follow native folder exclusion in the audio file search
-3. Allow hotkeys inside input text box
-4. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+3. Render markdown even when modifying a comment.
+"Live-Preview" (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues

 -   `title` option inside modal is not displayed correctly on mobile
 -   Audiobox in "reading" and "editing" mode are not in sync
 -   Checking when to use cache - by looking at the options hashing - is not efficiently done
+-   `Big` layout's wavegraph cannot handle file bigger than 2GiB

 ## Credits